-Over recent years there has been a rapid increase in the publication of studies that use mapping techniques to predict health utility values, and databases of published studies in this field are beginning to emerge [2].
-Some authors [3] and agencies [4] concerned with technology appraisals have issued technical guides for the conduct of mapping research.
+Over recent years, there has been a rapid increase in the publication of studies that use mapping techniques to predict health utility values, and databases of published studies in this field are beginning to emerge (2).
+Some authors (3) and agencies (4) concerned with technology appraisals have issued technical guides for the conduct of mapping research.
 However, guidance for the reporting of mapping studies is currently lacking.
-In keeping with health-related research more broadly [5], mapping studies should be reported fully and transparently to allow readers to assess the relative merits of the investigation [6].
+In keeping with health-related research more broadly (5), mapping studies should be reported fully and transparently to allow readers to assess the relative merits of the investigation (6).
 Moreover, there may be significant opportunity costs associated with regulatory and reimbursement decisions for new technologies informed by misleading findings from mapping studies.
-This has led to the development of the MAPS (MApping onto Preference-based measures reporting Standards) statement, which we summarise in this paper.
+This has led to the development of the MAPS (MApping onto Preference-based measures reporting Standards) reporting statement, which we summarize in this study.

-The aim of the MAPS statement is to provide recommendations, in the form of a checklist of essential items, which authors should consider when reporting a mapping study.
+The aim of the MAPS reporting statement is to provide recommendations, in the form of a checklist of essential items, which authors should consider when reporting a mapping study.
 It is anticipated that the checklist will promote complete and transparent reporting by researchers.
-The focus, therefore, is on promoting the quality of reporting of mapping studies, rather than the quality of their conduct, although it is possible that the reporting statement will also indirectly enhance the methodological rigour of the research [7].
-The MAPS statement is primarily targeted at researchers developing mapping algorithms, the funders of the research, and peer reviewers and editors involved in the manuscript review process for mapping studies [5, 6].
-In developing the reporting statement, the term 'mapping' is used to cover all approaches that predict the outputs of generic preference-based outcome measures using data on other indicators or measures of health, and encompasses related forms of nomenclature used by some researchers, such as 'cross-walking' or 'transfer to utility' [1, 8].

-Similarly, the term 'algorithm' is used in its broadest sense to encompass statistical associations and more complex series of operations.
+The focus, therefore, is on promoting the quality of reporting of mapping studies, rather than the quality of their conduct, although it is possible that the reporting statement will also indirectly enhance the methodological rigor of the research (7).
+The MAPS reporting statement is primarily targeted at researchers developing mapping algorithms, the funders of the research, and peer reviewers and editors involved in the manuscript review process for mapping studies (5;6).
+In developing the reporting statement, the term "mapping" is used to cover all approaches that predict the outputs of generic preference-based outcome measures using data on other indicators or measures of health, and encompasses related forms of nomenclature used by some researchers, such as "cross-walking" or "transfer to utility" (1;8).
+Similarly, the term "algorithm" is used in its broadest sense to encompass statistical associations and more complex series of operations.